The buzzwords of Agile project management are ubiquitous, but you’ll benefit from being familiar with these principles of product development.

 6. Estimate how long each task will take.

 Scrum respects that things change and unexpected circumstances can stop a task from reaching completion.
-If a task gets stuck or delayed, just update your status column to let everyone else on your team know where thing stand.
+If a task gets delayed, just update your status column to let everyone else on your team know where things stand.
 You can also mention a @teammate or @everyone on your team to notify them of what’s going on, and the updates in your board will store all the relevant documentation and information for everyone to see.

 How our R&D team uses Agile project management with Scrum

-In this video, our Customer Success Manager Anna (and her cute pup Simba) talk to our Head of R&D Daniel to see how our dev teams here at monday.com implement Agile project management with Scrum.
+In this video, our Customer Success Manager Anna (and her cute pup Simba) talk to our Head of R&D Daniel to see how our dev teams implement Agile project management with Scrum.
 Daniel walks you through our actual boards to show you how we plan ahead proactively for each iteration, squash bugs, and communicate and collaborate effectively.